-McCain, Senate Side with EU Who Are Not Paying Their Fair Share to NATO
+McCain, Senate Side with EU Although They Won't Pay Their Fair Share to NATO

 Senator Rand Paul asked a good question this week.
 He wants to know why the Senate is applauding NATO and pushing to expand it when most of the EU won’t pay their fair share.
 The senator blocked the resolution praising and expanding NATO, saying he stands with Trump.

 The Senate is doing this as the President is meeting with NATO and telling them to pay up.
-A few pay the minimum of 2 percent and the rest pay nothing.
+A few pay the minimum of 2 percent of their GDP and the rest pay nothing.
 The senators are working against Americans interests here.

 Why is the U.S. Senate pushing to expand NATO when most of them aren’t even paying their fair share?
 I stand with @realDonaldTrump.
 Today, I blocked a resolution that applauds and calls for the expansion of NATO.